Index

 4.3 Metadata Summary Information

-This displays aggregate graphs of the number of registered metadata entries, "Diseases Top 10", "Gender", "Region", and "Age", and aggregate tables by metadata subject, and by disease name.
+This displays aggregate graphs of the number of registered Metadata entries, "Age", "Diseases", "Region", and "Gender".

 The following three search methods are available.